erikabarcott/infrakit-instance-profitbricks/README.md

 Committed pb-example: Terminating 2 instances to reduce the group size to 1
 ```

-Run destroy command to terminate a group monitoring and delete all instances, i.e., servers in the group.
+Run the `destroy` command to terminate a group monitoring and delete all instances, i.e., servers in the group.

 ```
 $ build/infrakit group destroy myGroup
 destroy pb-example initiated
 ```

-## Design notes
+## Design Notes

-The plugin stores a basic info about the instances onto the provided location (`--dir`).
+The plugin stores basic info about the instances at the provided location (`--dir`).
 You can stop and start a group monitoring without redeploying the servers.

 The instance file names consist of the instance (server) UUID and `.pbstate` extension.

-## Configuration parameters
+## Configuration Parameters

 Required parameters: